* Dow hits 14,000 for first time since Oct 2007

 * Dell shares jump; sources say its near buyout deal

-NEW YORK, Feb 1 U.S. stocks rose to five-year
+NEW YORK, Feb 1 U.S. stocks climbed to five-year

-highs on Friday after jobs and manufacturing data showed the
+highs on Friday in the wake of jobs and manufacturing data that

-The Dow industrials rose above 14,000 for the first time
+The Dow industrials rose to 14,000 for the first time since

-since mid-October 2007 and the S&P touched its highest since
+mid-October 2007 and the S&P hit its highest since December that

 Analysts attributed the market's robust showing so far this